 Thanksgiving travel to break records, AAA says

-(CNN) - Whether you are driving or flying, get ready for crowds, heavy traffic and long lines this turkey day.
+(CNN/WSAW) - Whether you are driving or flying, get ready for crowds, heavy traffic, and long lines this turkey day.

-AAA says it is going to be the busiest Thanksgiving in several years.

 AAA says a total of nearly 55.4 million people will be traveling between the Wednesday before Thanksgiving and the Sunday after the holiday.
 AAA estimates that 49 million Americans will be driving.